Who We Are

 After that first meeting, we looped in the PTA president, Candance Chow, who has been a huge support.
 We began the group more than halfway through the school year but managed to establish ourselves, build up a membership of thirty parents, fundraise and recruit a volunteer to create a logo (thanks, Sandy Rogers!)

 But more importantly, we have helped many Evanston families.
-Since 2010, we have held four benefit concerts, raised money for individuals and families, started five school grocery programs, created monthly kid's service projects, delivered countless numbers of beds, sofas, dressers and appliances to needy families across the district, expanded COPE to sixteen Evanston schools, and delivered many, many casseroles.
+Since 2010, we have held five benefit concerts, raised money for individuals and families, started school grocery programs, created service projects, delivered countless numbers of beds, sofas, dressers, and appliances to needy families across the district, supplied over 1200 Evanston youth with school supplies, expanded COPE to seventeen Evanston schools, and delivered many, many casseroles.

 President - Latasha Triplett